Sign In / Sign Out

 Opinion Writing/Ideas Journalism Public Square, JMC 412, MCO 598

-Martinez is the author of “24/7: Living It Up and Doubling Down in the New Las Vegas” (Villard, 1999).
-A native of Mexico, he earned a Bachelor of Arts in history at Yale, a Master of Arts in Russian history at Stanford University, and a Juris Doctor degree at Columbia University Law School, where he was a member of the Columbia Law Review.
+A native of Mexico, Martinez earned a Bachelor of Arts degree in history at Yale, a Master of Arts degree in Russian history at Stanford University, and a Juris Doctor degree at Columbia University Law School, where he was a member of the Columbia Law Review.